 - Aquaculture reduces the pressure on local natural populations and limits the need for imported seafood.

 - The presence of mussel and racks create habitat for marine plants and animals, and improve water quality by the mussel filtering algae and particulates.
-Some benthic disturbance results from shading and organic accumulations beneath racks .
+Some benthic disturbance results from shading and organic accumulations beneath racks.

-- Entire contents of the shell
+- Entire contents of the shell.

-- Best fresh, but may be frozen
+- Best fresh, but may be frozen.

 Description of meat

-- Much meatier than most other mussels
+- This species is much meatier than most other mussels.

 - Farmed mussels are controlled and monitored for safety with no reported contaminants.